devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

         command: ["/usr/local/bin/nginx"]
         args: ["-g", "daemon off;"]
 ```
 Specialized containers that run before app containers in a Pod.
 Init containers can contain utilities or setup scripts not present in an app image.
+One can use base image inside initContainer by setting the reuseContainerImage flag to `true`.

 ### Pause For Seconds Before Switch Active
 ```yaml